I won a contest over at The Collector's blog that was centered around my favorite kind of music, alternative rock.

 ENOUGH SPACE?????
 That's just a travesty.
 Although rather mesmerizing.

 Track 17: President Gas - The Psychedelic Furs: Richard Butler's voice sounds like home.
 Such a big part of my college soundtrack.
 "President Gas" is an indictment of the political system.
-Some have said the song was specifically ripping President Reagan, who was in power at the time of the song, and they probably were.
+Some have said the song was specifically ripping President Reagan, who was in power at the time of the song, and the Furs probably were.
 But the lyrics say: "He comes in from the left sometimes, he comes in from the right."
 I prefer that interpretation.
 Politics is pointless and putting all your beliefs in one party, no matter which one, I will never understand.

 Track 18: Lazy Eye - Silversun Pickups: The only song on the mix CD, outside of "Opportunities" that I owned already.
 "Lazy Eye" was an early digital download, one of the first.
 Nice song to get absorbed in for six minutes.
 Rather than offend anyone with a lazy eye, I though I'd go with this fantastic Jim Fregosi card with the pickup in the background.
 I don't have this card yet.
 I most definitely will.